School Exclusion Protocols

 School Next Steps

-Exclude student or school personnel who are Confirmed Cases from the school consistent with the flow chart #1 below or as otherwise recommended by the LHD.
+Exclude student or school personnel who are confirmed cases from the school consistent with the Situation #1 flowchart.

 Notify families, teachers, and support staff that a confirmed case was identified in the school while maintaining confidentiality as required by the Americans with Disabilities Act (ACA) and the Family Educational Rights and Privacy Act.
 The notification should be sent as soon as possible and include information on symptom monitoring, what to do if symptoms develop, COVID-19 prevention strategies, and information on what the school is doing in response to the positive case.
 Such notification shall also specify that exclusion from school is separate from any isolation or quarantine order that may be entered by the LHD.